Kava: Kava dermopathy

 Long-term and heavy kava consumption is associated with a reversible skin condition known as "kava dermopathy", or kanikani (in the Fijian language), characterised by dry and scaly skin covering the palms of the hands, soles of the feet, and back.
 The first symptom to appear is usually dry, peeling skin; some Pacific Islanders deliberately consume large quantities of kava for several weeks in order to get the peeling effect, resulting in a layer of new skin.
 These effects appeared at consumption levels between 31 g to 440 g a week of kava powder.
 Despite numerous studies, the mechanism that causes kava dermopathy is poorly understood "but may relate to interference with cholesterol metabolism".
-The condition is easily treatable with abstinence or lowering of kava intake as the skin appears to be returning to its normal state within a couple of weeks of reduced or no kava use.
+The condition is easily treatable with abstinence or lowering of kava intake, as the skin appears to be returning to its normal state within a couple of weeks of reduced or no kava use.
 Kava dermopathy should not be confused with rare instances of allergic reactions to kava that are usually characterised by itchy rash or puffy face.

 Research

 A 2003 systematic review found that kava extract reduced anxiety symptoms compared to placebo, with a small effect size and mostly mild, transient side effects.
-Kava may help with anxiety after several weeks of use, but current evidence does not support its effectiveness for generalized anxiety disorder or other conditions.
+Kava may help with anxiety after several weeks of use.
 Meta-analyses suggest kava can reduce anxiety symptoms – sometimes comparably to medications like oxazepam and buspirone – with strongest evidence seen in multiweek studies using aqueous extracts for generalized anxiety disorder, although results were mixed and standardized trials are limited.

+Current evidence does not support its effectiveness for generalized anxiety disorder or other conditions.
+Kava has no proven effects on cancer, cognitive function, or microbial infections.
+Kava generally does not impair cognition at therapeutic doses and may enhance attention and memory at lower doses, but may reduce visual attention at higher or recreational doses; heterogeneity in study design, dosage, preparation, and small sample sizes limits definitive conclusions.

 A study of heavy and long-term kava users in northern Australia found no evidence of cognitive or brain dysfunction despite some physical health effects, including liver enzyme elevation and skin changes.

-Kava extracts have no proven effects on cancer, cognitive function, or microbial infections.